Conduit, Rails, Tubes, Pipes…¶

 - If you bought super thick rails and your nut traps don’t fit your rails’ thickness well, Geodave made a nice parametric part here.

 File or sand down the inner and outer sharp edges left after cutting!
 Sharp edges make assembly difficult and can damage your wires.
-I have one of these and It was worth every penny.
+I have one of these and It was worth every penny (only works on US standard EMT).

 Sample Cut list¶